 Dr. James D. Plummer

 Dr. James D. Plummer has served as a director of Cadence since 2011.
-Dr. Plummer has been a Professor of Electrical Engineering at Stanford University since 1978, and the Dean of the School of Engineering since 1999.
+Dr. Plummer has been a Professor of Electrical Engineering at Stanford University since 1978, and served as Dean of the School of Engineering from 1999 to 2014.
 Dr. Plummer received his PhD degree in Electrical Engineering from Stanford University.
 Dr. Plummer has published over 400 papers on silicon devices and technology, has won numerous awards for his research, and is a member of the U.S. National Academy of Engineering.
 Dr. Plummer also directed the Stanford Nanofabrication Facility from 1994 to 2000.
-Dr. Plummer also serves as a director of International Rectifier Corporation and Intel Corporation.
+Dr. Plummer also serves as a director of Intel Corporation.

 Dr. Alberto Sangiovanni-Vincentelli